Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## sending and processing commands

-To send a command to the server from the client side:
+To send a command to the server from the client side, follow these steps:

-1. Create the media controller client handle using the `mc_client_create()`:
+1. Create the media controller client handle using `mc_client_create()`:

    ```
    ret = mc_client_create(&g_client_h);